netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-node-controller/README.md

-# Citrix Node Controller
+# NetScaler Node Controller

 In Kubernetes environments, sometimes the services are exposed for external access through an ingress device.
 To route the traffic into the cluster from outside via ingress device, proper routes should be configured between Kubernetes cluster and ingress device.
-[Citrix](https://www.citrix.com/en-in/) provides a Controller for Citrix ADC MPX (hardware) and Citrix ADC VPX (virtualized) to creates network between the Kubernetes cluster and Citirx ADC VPX/MPX device when they are deployed as an ingress device for a Kubernetes cluster.
+[NetScaler](https://www.netscaler.com/) provides a Controller for NetScaler MPX (hardware) and NetScaler VPX (virtualized) to creates network between the Kubernetes cluster and Citirx NetScaler VPX/MPX device when they are deployed as an ingress device for a Kubernetes cluster.

 ## TL;DR;

 ```
-   helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+   helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-   helm install cnc citrix/citrix-cloud-native --set cnc.enabled=true,cnc.license.accept=yes,cnc.nsIP=<NSIP>,cnc.vtepIP=<Citrix ADC SNIP>,cnc.vxlan.id=<VXLAN ID>,cnc.vxlan.port=<VXLAN PORT>,cnc.network=<IP-address-range-for-VTEP-overlay>,cnc.adcCredentialSecret=<Secret-for-ADC-credentials>,cnc.cniType=<CNI-overlay-name>
+   helm install cnc netscaler/citrix-cloud-native --set cnc.enabled=true,cnc.license.accept=yes,cnc.nsIP=<NSIP>,cnc.vtepIP=<NetScaler SNIP>,cnc.vxlan.id=<VXLAN ID>,cnc.vxlan.port=<VXLAN PORT>,cnc.network=<IP-address-range-for-VTEP-overlay>,cnc.adcCredentialSecret=<Secret-for-NetScaler-credentials>,cnc.cniType=<CNI-overlay-name>
 ```

 > **Important:**
 >
 > The `license.accept` argument is mandatory.
-Ensure that you set the value as `yes` to accept the terms and conditions of the Citrix license.
+Ensure that you set the value as `yes` to accept the terms and conditions of the NetScaler license.

 ## Introduction
-This Helm chart deploys Citrix node controller in the [Kubernetes](https://kubernetes.io) or in the [Openshift](https://www.openshift.com) cluster using [Helm](https://helm.sh) package manager.
+This Helm chart deploys NetScaler node controller in the [Kubernetes](https://kubernetes.io) or in the [Openshift](https://www.openshift.com) cluster using [Helm](https://helm.sh) package manager.

 ### Prerequisites

 -  The [Kubernetes](https://kubernetes.io/) version 1.6 or later if using Kubernetes environment.
 -  The [Openshift](https://www.openshift.com) version 4.8 or later if using OpenShift platform.
 -  The [Helm](https://helm.sh/) version 2.x or later.
-You can follow instruction given [here](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
+You can follow instruction given [here](https://github.com/netscaler/netscaler-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
--  You determine the ingress Citrix ADC IP address needed by the controller to communicate with Citrix ADC.
-The IP address might be anyone of the following depending on the type of Citrix ADC deployment:
+-  You determine the ingress NetScaler IP address needed by the controller to communicate with NetScaler.
+The IP address might be anyone of the following depending on the type of NetScaler deployment:

-   -  (Standalone appliances) NSIP - The management IP address of a standalone Citrix ADC appliance.
-For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html).
+   -  (Standalone appliances) NSIP - The management IP address of a standalone NetScaler appliance.
+For more information, see [IP Addressing in NetScaler](https://docs.netscaler.com/en-us/citrix-adc/current-release/networking/ip-addressing.html).

     -  (Appliances in High Availability mode) SNIP - The subnet IP address.
-For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html).
+For more information, see [IP Addressing in NetScaler](https://docs.netscaler.com/en-us/citrix-adc/current-release/networking/ip-addressing.html).

--  You determine the ingress Citrix ADC SNIP.
-This IP address is used to establish an overlay network between the Kubernetes clusters needed by the controller to communicate with Citrix ADC.
+-  You determine the ingress NetScaler SNIP.
+This IP address is used to establish an overlay network between the Kubernetes clusters needed by the controller to communicate with NetScaler.
--  The user name and password of the Citrix ADC VPX or MPX appliance used as the ingress device.
-The Citrix ADC appliance needs to have system user account (non-default) with certain privileges so that Citrix Node controller can configure the Citrix ADC VPX or MPX appliance.
-For instructions to create the system user account on Citrix ADC, see [Create System User Account for CNC in Citrix ADC](#create-system-user-account-for-citrix-node-controller-in-citrix-adc)
+-  The user name and password of the NetScaler VPX or MPX appliance used as the ingress device.
+The NetScaler appliance needs to have system user account (non-default) with certain privileges so that NetScaler Node controller can configure the NetScaler VPX or MPX appliance.
+For instructions to create the system user account on NetScaler, see [Create System User Account for NSNC in NetScaler](#create-system-user-account-for-citrix-node-controller-in-citrix-adc)

     You have to pass user name and password using Kubernetes secrets.
 Create a Kubernetes secret for the user name and password using the following command: